 After watching the pilot, I was hooked, and I set out to catch up on the rest of the series.
 Instead of starting at the beginning, I decided to check out the most recent episodes available, which at the time were the last few episodes of season 3 and primarily dealt with the aftermath of Nick and Jess’ breakup.
-Prior to the start of season 4 when I started watching the show live each week, I read articles in which the writers explained how they wanted to reset the show by returning the focus to the group.
+Prior to the start of season 4 when I started watching the new episodes each week, I read articles in which the writers explained how they wanted to reset the show by returning the focus to the group.
 The season 4 episode, “Background Check,” is one of the funniest episodes of the entire show, a mostly bottle episode that takes place in real time and has a lot of antics and amazing one-liners from these characters and their crazy close friendship.
 While much of the show’s comedy revolves around navigating the dating world, at the root of it all is, as Liz herself has described, the main characters being “too good of friends.”

-When I finally went back to season 1 to watch all the episodes in order, I couldn’t help but become the most invested in Nick and Jess.
+When I finally went back to season 1 to watch all the episodes in order, like many fans, I couldn’t help but become the most invested in Nick and Jess.
 Their relationship has been described as the heart of the show, and I couldn’t agree more.
 The two of them are polar opposites in terms of how they view the world and live their lives on a daily basis, but they have a natural spark between them that only grows throughout the series.
-At the start, Nick is also coming out of a long-term relationship, and through his heartbreak, it’s evident he and Jess share a bond that goes beyond friendship but isn’t quite romantic just yet—even though it’s later revealed that Nick fell in love with Jess the moment she walked through the door.
+At the start of the series, Nick is also coming out of a long-term relationship, and through his heartbreak, it’s evident he and Jess share a bond that goes beyond friendship but isn’t quite romantic just yet—even though it’s later revealed in season 3 that Nick fell in love with Jess the moment she walked through the door.

-Some of the most memorable moments of the show are Nick’s grand gestures toward Jess to show her how much he cares about her.
+Some of the most memorable moments of the entire show to me are Nick’s grand gestures toward Jess to show her how much he cares about her.
 In the pilot, he bails on a party and the opportunity to potentially reconnect with his ex to rescue Jess from being stood up.
 He proceeds to lead Schmidt and Coach in an impromptu serenade of the Dirty Dancing theme song, “(I’ve Had) The Time of My Life,” and the moment is both heartfelt and hilarious, embodying the tone of the show.
 Another favorite of mine is the end of the season 1 Christmas episode, “The 23rd,” when Nick misses his flight back home to cheer Jess up by driving to a residential area she’d earlier mentioned that lights up at night.
-When they arrive too late and the area is surrounded in darkness, he gets out of the car and yells at the homeowners to turn on their lights, and Schmidt, Winston, Cece and Jess all chime in until the area is beautifully lit up.
+When they arrive too late and the area is surrounded in darkness, he gets out of his car and yells at the homeowners to turn on their lights, and Schmidt, Winston, Cece and Jess all chime in until the area is beautifully lit up.

 Arguably even more profound than Nick and Jess’ relationship is the relationship between Nick and Schmidt.
 Their bromance is truly unlike any other and, frankly, my favorite on TV.
 Schmidt’s unabashed love for Nick goes far beyond platonic friendship what will all the Fredo kisses and his constant concern for him, and even Nick admits during Schmidt’s bachelor party in the season 5 episode, “Road Trip,” that he’s like his husband and his wife.
 It’s only fitting that Nick finally tells Schmidt he loves him in the series finale, even though the words didn’t need to be said for us to have known that all along.
 They even celebrate their 10-year anniversary of being roommates in the season 2 episode, “TinFinity,” and there’s a great article I read a while back that offers a behind-the-scenes look at the New Girl writers re-breaking the story for that particular episode.

-I admire this show’s writers for all the clever concepts they embed throughout the series, whether it’s Schmidt’s douchebag jar, Winston as the self-proclaimed Prank Sinatra with his pranks being either way too big or way too small, all the classic Cece and Winston mess-arounds, or the beloved, made-up drinking game, True American, with its purposely vague rules.
+I admire this show’s writers for the clever recurring gags they embed throughout the series, whether it’s Schmidt’s douchebag jar, Winston as the self-proclaimed Prank Sinatra with his pranks being either way too big or way too small, all the classic Cece and Winston mess-arounds, or the beloved, made-up drinking game, True American, with its purposely vague rules.
 Above all else, this show highlights the true meaning of friendship, that it’s okay to be weird and silly and that, at the end of the day, all that matters is being there for the people you care about and that you never stop trying in life.
 The characters all helped each other grow and pushed each other whenever someone needed it, especially in their professional lives and, in some cases, romantic pursuits.
 It was Cece who suggested to Winston that he become a cop, and it was Nick who suggested to Cece that she start her own modeling agency.
 It was Jess who helped Schmidt get his job back at the marketing company, Ass.
 Strat.
 It was Schmidt who helped Nick realize the second time around that he’d been in love with Jess from the moment he saw her, and it was Jess who helped Winston propose to the love of his life, his police partner, Aly Nelson (Nasim Pedrad).

 Flash forward to season 7, which features a roughly three-year time jump and consists of a final eight episodes, shifting away from the series’ premise of four single people living together in the loft.
-We now have three happy couples in new phases of their lives: Schmidt and Cece married and raising their 3-year-old daughter, Ruth, Winston and Aly married and expecting their first child together and Nick and Jess in love and back home from a European book tour for Nick’s young-adult novel, The Pepperwood Chronicles.
+We now have three happy couples in new phases of their lives: Schmidt and Cece married and raising their 3-year-old daughter, Ruth, Winston and Aly married and expecting their first child together and Nick and Jess in love and back home after a European book tour for Nick’s popular young-adult novel, The Pepperwood Chronicles.

 Gotta take a moment to praise Ruth Bader Parekh-Schmidt (played by twins Rhiannon and Danielle Rockoff) as an excellent addition to the cast in the show’s final season.
-Her standout moment, to me, is the sibling rivalry-esque dynamic she has with none other than Nick.
-He’s jealous of her since he used to be Schmidt’s little girl, and she’s sassy and outspoken and definitely way more mature than Nick and his ridiculous antics.
+Ruth’s standout moment, to me, is the sibling rivalry-esque dynamic she has with none other than Nick.
+He’s jealous of her since he used to be Schmidt’s little girl, and she’s sassy and outspoken and definitely way more mature than Nick with all of his ridiculous antics.
 As Jess says, Cece and Schmidt made such a cool kid.
 Props to you, Ruth.
 Ruth gonna do what Ruth gonna do.

-In the final scene, Winston reveals that Nick and Jess never had to move out at all, as he was behind the whole thing: “Engram Pattersky,” the alleged name of the management company who bought the building, is actually an anagram for “My Greatest Prank.”
+In the final scene of the series, Winston reveals that Nick and Jess never had to move out at all, as he was behind the whole thing: “Engram Pattersky,” the alleged name of the management company who bought the building, is actually an anagram for “My Greatest Prank.”
 It’s a brilliant reveal, and while the characters chastise Winston for his way-too-big prank, Jess can’t help but comment, as if in heartwarming reflection, “I don’t know.
 I think it was just right.”
 I have to agree.
 It marks the end of this chapter of their lives, as they all pile into the moving truck with Winston’s big “Gotcha!” picture on it and head to Nick and Jess’ new two-bedroom place.
-Saying goodbye to the loft as they set out on their new adventure is truly the perfect way to cap off this amazing series.
-All I have left to say is thank you to everyone who worked on New Girl.
+Saying goodbye to the loft as they set out on their new adventure is truly the perfect way to cap off this amazing series, and all I have left to say is thank you to everyone who worked on New Girl.
 We fans have had the time of our lives.